LogtalkDotOrg/logtalk3/adapters/NOTES.md

 suppress the message on POSIX systems by using `% swilgt 2> /dev/null`.

-The definition of the predicate `{}/1` at the end of the adapter files conflicts with e.g. the `clpq` and `clpr` SWI-Prolog constraint libraries.
+The definition of the predicate `{}/1` at the end of the adapter files conflicts with, e.g., the `clpq` and `clpr` SWI-Prolog constraint libraries.
 The `{}/1` predicate is used in Logtalk as a shortcut to the `logtalk_load/1` and  `logtalk_make/1` built-in predicates.
 Comment out the definition in the adapter file if necessary.
 Note that Logtalk also defines a `{}/1` control